The Learner Dissertation Page is a virtual workspace that provides a central and private area for learners and their committee to work together.

 If you do not have a dissertation page, please contact your Student Services Counselor.

-If you have been out of class for over 90 days, your committee is removed from your LDP and many of the dashboard functions may be missing.
+If you are an inactive student for 90 days (3 months), meaning you are not participating or taking classes, your committee is removed from your LDP and many of the dashboard functions may be missing.
 If you are missing information from your LDP, please contact the College of Doctoral Studies directly.